The best sales to shop this weekend: Airpods, Shark, Xbox and more | CNN Underscored

-This weekend, you’ll find a deal on the Theragun Prime, a discounted Shark S3501 Steam Mop and savings on 3rd-gen AirPods.
+This weekend, you’ll find a deal on the Theragun Prime, a discounted Shark S3501 Steam Mop and savings on third-gen AirPods.
 All that and more below.

 $300 $199 at Best Buy